Site icon Messy Vegan Cook

 Mensho Tokyo

-The vegan tantanmen is the only option and is one of my favourite bowls of ramen out there.
+The vegan tantanmen used to be the only option and is one of my favourite bowls of ramen out there.
 The flavour of smoked ground nuts seeps through into the soup over the course of the meal.
+They've now added vegan yuzu shio and spicy shio bowls to the menu.
+Note: I haven't been in 2 years.

 Okay Shabu Shabu